Brett-Tanner/Journal/2024/Sep_24.md

 - [] Similarly, I could do school filtering by nesting those resources inside the school resource.
 - [] Use #fetch and #dig in the controller rather than conditionals about the existence of a param, since they can have a default value if not found
 - See if the occasional memory problems are actually something more like [this](https://www.engineyard.com/blog/thats-not-a-memory-leak-its-bloat/)
-  - [] Also loading all the TimeSlots and Options from the start when calculating Invoice costs
   - [] Also maybe Rack::Bug, or a newer version of something similar since it was last updated in 2015
-- Simplify/modularize invoice code
-  - [] Split out PDF functionality
-  - [] Preload all the stuff I need for calc_cost at the start and pass it explicitly
-  - [] Create columns for each type of cost?
-- [] use read/write_attribute or bracked notation in my custom getters/setters
+- [] use read/write_attribute or bracket notation in my custom getters/setters
   - Not sure what I'm using now, but probably not those
 - [] Use AWS Cloudfront to serve images?
   - [Useful article](https://headey.net/rails-assets-active-storage-and-a-cloudfront-cdn)